Achieving a Healthy Balance of Connection and Accountability in the Workplace Through Synergy

 Steps for Achieving Balanced Synergy

 Sounds too good to be true?
 It is unrealistic to expect this state on an ongoing basis.
 Everyone needs time to recharge and to recommit to new initiatives that are meaningful both individually and organizationally.
-However, when it matters most, winning organizations have a routine for preparing for and engaging team members in synergy - and leadership knows how to tap into it as needed.
+However, when it matters most, winning organizations have a routine for preparing team members to engage in synergy, and leadership knows how to tap into it as needed.

 1. First, synergy starts with clear expectations, guidelines, and action plans for the next strategic destination.
 These goals are developed and clearly articulated by leadership.
 There is no nebulous talk about success.
 The target is clear, and the team understands the assignments and roles required to achieve their part of the quest.

-2. Synergy is achieved by aligning employees to the right job tasks in terms of their natural problem-solving talents, learned skills, social style, worldview, and values.
+2. Synergy is achieved by aligning employees with the right job tasks based on their natural problem-solving talents, acquired skills, social style, worldview, and values.
 If you enjoy action movies where a special forces team swoops in to take down the enemy, you'll appreciate the thrill of witnessing synergy in action from a top-performing team.
-If you notice, the top talent is engaged for the perfect part of the mission.
-Each member does their part and leads action to the engagement of the next expert.
+Notably, top talent is engaged in the most critical part of the mission.
+Each member does their part and leads the action to engage the next expert.

-Note: To achieve this high performance experts are required.
-Chances are you have them in your organization; however, you likely haven't assessed their talents, skills, and abilities well enough to know how and when to engage them.
+Note: To achieve this high performance, specialized expertise is required.
+Chances are that you have them in your organization; however, you likely haven't thoroughly assessed their talents, skills, and abilities to know how and when to engage them effectively.
 Also, be cautious of making assumptions.
-Use assessment tools to understand the people in your organization.
+Utilize assessment tools to gain a deeper understanding of the individuals within your organization.

 3. Calibrate team performance to achieve specific results.
 Closely monitor results along the way and adapt team members and activities as required.
 Marketplace players and customer needs are constantly changing.
-This requires your team to continuously adapt to the external demands and problem-solving opportunities that exist for growth.
+This requires your team to continuously adapt to the external demands and problem-solving opportunities that exist for growth and improvement.

 We believe that organizations struggle in challenging times because they lack a structured approach for adapting to changing needs.
 They become complacent, and they don't think about guiding the way to an evolved future until they realize they have hit a wall.
-High-performing teams are always engaged in innovation and critical thinking exercises because they are matched to jobs, they understand the goals, and they are riveted by the challenge to win at solving customer problems.
+High-performing teams are constantly engaged in innovation and critical thinking exercises because they are well-suited to their jobs, they understand the goals, and they are driven by the challenge of solving customer problems effectively.

-Likewise, this intimacy can become stale in a particular mode of operation for a team to solve problems that may not be effective for solving every problem.
+Likewise, this intimacy can become stale in a particular mode of operation, which may not be effective for solving every problem.
 As a leader, you need a palette of resources that is vibrant and available to help you paint your vision for success.
 It is you who holds the brush, and it is you who chooses the colors/resources with which you paint.
-Your authority in shifting skills and talents for the mission at hand is what your team relies on you to do to help them achieve collective success.
+Your ability to shift skills and talents for the mission at hand is what your team relies on you to do, helping them achieve collective success.
 Often, leaders' views of themselves, their possibilities, and their resources are far too narrow for the aspirations they hold.
-Thus, frustration and a feeling of standing in dead water can overtake the culture.
+Thus, frustration and a feeling of being stuck in a dead end can overtake the culture.
 By engaging resources that keep the team challenged, vibrant, and alive, you keep people focused on intended outcomes and the big picture for success.

 How Synergy is Measured